The Untamed (2017; Amat Escalante)

 By Daniel Barnes

 Impressive newcomer Ruth Ramos stars as Alejandra, the flustered and unsatisfied wife to Ángel, a macho scumbag who is secretly sleeping with Alejandra’s gay brother Fabián.
-Creeping in from the margins comes Verónica (Simone Bucio), a strangely soothing outsider who worms her way into Fabián’s life.
+Meanwhile, creeping in from the margins comes Verónica (Simone Bucio), a strangely soothing outsider who worms her way into Fabián’s life.

 Verónica eventually entices Fabián to a cabin in the woods that houses a strange presence.
 When Fabián is found dead, Ángel gets accused of the murder.
-Nonetheless, Alejandra finds herself drawn towards that same strange presence in the woods…with sexy results!
-(Not really, it’s super gross.)
+Nonetheless, Alejandra finds herself drawn towards that same odd presence in the woods.